Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 ---

 [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) (also referred to as Gaussian smoothing) is a pre-processing technique used to smoothen the edges of an image to reduce noise.
-This step is taken to reduce the number of lines we detect, as we only want to focus on the most significant lines (the lane ones), not those on every object. .

 The OpenCV implementation of Gaussian Blur takes a integer kernel parameter which indicates the intensity of the smoothing.
 For our task we choose a value of _3_.